chainofsecrets/enigma-secret-swap/README.md

 Created by another Enigma Blockchain validator, _Cashmaney_, this is the repo that contains the actual SCRT minting code and is invoked by the Leader (above).

+## Disclaimer

+This repository and submodules, including all smart contract and tokenswap chain components, has not been professionally audited and is not intended for use in a production environment.
+It is intended for testing **ONLY**.
+As such, users should **NOT** trust the system to securely hold mainnet funds.
+Any developers attempting to use _enigma-secret-swap_ as a base for their own ERC20 to Cosmos/SDK token swap will need to develop and audit their own implementation.

 ## Assumptions

 ### Governance Proposals